One fire. One cauldron. And suddenly, cooking regains something essential.

 That's 30 recipes engraved on wood, designed for outdoor cauldron cooking.

-It is the most comprehensive kit for those who want to explore the full richness of open-fire cooking.
+This is the most complete box for those who want to explore the full richness of wood-fired cooking.

-With it, you go from a Gaulish stew to a medieval broth, then from a farmhouse cassoulet to shepherd's bread.
+With it, you move from a Gallic stew to a medieval pottage, then from a farmhouse cassoulet to a shepherd's bread.
 You travel through centuries by taste, gestures, ingredients, and fire.

 The Trilogy includes: